rjbergerud/vic-machine-learning/meet1/presentation/slides.md

   - e.g. flying squirrel.

 ---
-title: classifiers

-## What's a Classifier?
+## What is a Classifier?

 ---
-title: examples of classifiers
+title: Examples of Classifiers
 build_lists: true

 Let's hear some examples!
-### Examples of classifiers:

 - Trees
 - Logistic Regression
 - Naive Bayes